plantain-00/type-coverage/README.md

     "historyFile": "typecoverage.json", // same as --history-file (Added in `v2.18`)
-    "noDetailWhenFailed": true, // same as --no-detail-when-failed (Added in `v2.19`) "reportSemanticError": true, // same as --report-semantic-error (Added in `v2.22`) },
+    "noDetailWhenFailed": true, // same as --no-detail-when-failed (Added in `v2.19`) "reportSemanticError": true, // same as --report-semantic-error (Added in `v2.22`) "cacheDirectory": "custom-directory", // same as --cache-directory (Added in `v2.24`) },
 ```